sean-code/jobs-API/README.md

 - <a href="https://www.postman.com/vlapp-emmerce/workspace/graffix-workspace/collection/26841432-c5a587c9-e394-4442-a479-64102c0791b1?action=share&creator=26841432&active-environment=26841432-d174213c-8355-4d3a-9cc9-5ea6d8f19baf" target="_blank">POSTMAN Workspace</a>

 This project is a Node.js application that utilizes the Prisma ORM to interact with a MySQL database.
 This project is part of a backend development assessment exercise for a hiring agency system.
-It focuses on tracking job opportunities and applicants, providing a robust and efficient backend built with [Node.js/Express/Your Framework].
+It focuses on tracking job opportunities and applicants, providing a robust and efficient backend built with Node.js, Express, and Prisma.
 The system allows for managing job openings, applicant details, and job applications.

+This was achieved through 4 models (JobCategories, Jobs, Applicants, and Applications), and also the 5th User model for the purpose of Authentication.

+- <a href="https://www.postman.com/vlapp-emmerce/workspace/graffix-workspace/collection/26841432-c5a587c9-e394-4442-a479-64102c0791b1?action=share&creator=26841432&active-environment=26841432-d174213c-8355-4d3a-9cc9-5ea6d8f19baf" target="_blank">POSTMAN Workspace</a>

-### Key Features:
+### Key Features Done:

 #### Required

-* Job Openings Management: API endpoints to add and manage job openings, storing details in a database.
+* Job Openings Management: API endpoints to add, list, update and update job openings, and storing details in MYSQL database.
-* Applicant Tracking: Capabilities to register applicants, including personal details, job applications, and resume links.
+* Applicant Tracking: Capabilities to register, list, update, and delete applicants including personal details, job applications, and resume links, and save to MYSQL database.

-* Applicant and Job Details Retrieval: Endpoints to fetch and display lists of applicants and the jobs they have applied for.
+* Applicant and Job Details Retrieval: Full CRUD actions Endpoints to fetch and display lists of applicants and the jobs they have applied for.

 #### Optional functionality